SjnExe/AntiCheats/Dev/tasks/completed.md

 This document lists significant tasks that have been completed.

-## Global Configuration: Checks Disabled by Default (Session 2024-07-26)
+## Global Configuration: Checks Disabled by Default
 *   **Modified `AntiCheatsBP/scripts/core/automodConfig.js`**:
     *   Set all boolean values in the `automodPerCheckTypeToggles` object to `false`.
 This ensures that AutoMod actions for all checks are disabled by default.
 *   **Modified `AntiCheatsBP/scripts/config.js`**: